 To prevent this, one should make it impossible to assemble or reassemble the piping without including the orifice.
-A simple, practical and foolproof method is: the restriction orifice has its own spool piece.
+A simple, practical, and foolproof method are: the restriction orifice has its own spool piece.
 So in such a situation, there will not be scope for forgetting the RO element during installation or Construction.

 Orifice upstream and downstream requirements